-The CSP's Ministry of Defence (MOD) page is for members working in this sector or anyone interested in finding out more about it.
+This page is for members working in the MOD or anyone interested in finding out more about it.
 You can access a network of CSP stewards/safety reps working in the MOD for member support.

-The MOD is an employer/sector facing a great deal of change.
-The CSP alongside your stewards and other representatives works to defend and improve your terms and conditions and protect the services you deliver.
+The CSP - alongside your stewards and other representatives - works to defend and improve your terms and conditions and protect the services you deliver.

-You can find details of your CSP MOD representatives in your region or primary care rehabilitation facility (PCRF) by contacting the CSP Enquiry Helpline on 0207 306 6666 or enquiries@csp.org.uk
+You can find details of your CSP MOD representatives in your region or primary care rehabilitation facility (PCRF) by using our Find My Rep feature, or contacting our enquiries team.

-What do CSP stewards at the MOD do?
+What do CSP stewards and safety reps at the MOD do?

-As CSP representatives you are part of a wider team with the access to the support and advice of specialist CSP staff, including a senior negotiating officer.
+These CSP representatives work as part of a wider team, with access to the support and advice of specialist CSP staff.

 Representing you in the workplace